Scaling depth capacity via zero/one-layer model expansion: Introduction

 \subsection{Contributions}

 To our best knowledge, we are the first to advocate zero/one-layer depth expansion and to explore WSD schedule in progressive training.
 We summarize our main contributions here and provide extra insights on optimizer choice, optimizer states, model size, batch size, multi-stage expansion, and other topics in \Cref{app:insights}. \begin{enumerate} \item We analyze the depth expansion as an initialization problem and ensure feature learning.
-This approach allows hyperparameter transfer (e.g. learning rate) throughout the progressive training, in contrast to extra hyperparameter tuning \cite{gu2020transformer,yano2025efficient}. \item We reveal the important role of learning rate schedule, especially WSD schedule which theoretically and empirically improves the convergence. \item We discover the mixing behaviors of progressive training, which supports the mixing time transfer and single-stage training, in contrast to multi-stage expansion \cite{gong2019efficient,yang2020progressively,qin2021knowledge,shen2022staged,pan2024preparing}. \item We show that zero/one-layer progressive training has the best tradeoff between computational cost and loss, compared to multi-layer progressive or fixed-size training (see \Cref{fig:which to expand}).
-Specifically, zero/one-layer depth expansion is easy to implement and devoid of ordering issues (see \Cref{sec:where} and \Cref{app:where}). \item We theoretically analyze the convergence of progressive training under convex optimization to give insights on initialization, learning rate schedule, and projected gradient descent. \end{enumerate}
+This approach allows \textbf{hyperparameter transfer} (e.g. learning rate) throughout the progressive training, in contrast to extra hyperparameter tuning \citep{gu2020transformer,yano2025efficient}. \item We reveal the important role of learning rate schedule, especially \textbf{WSD schedule} which theoretically and empirically improves the convergence. \item We discover the \textbf{mixing behaviors} of progressive training, which supports the mixing time transfer and single-stage expansion, in contrast to multi-stage expansion by \citep{gong2019efficient,yang2020progressively,qin2021knowledge,shen2022staged,pan2024preparing}. \item We show that \textbf{zero/one-layer progressive training} has the best tradeoff between computational cost and loss, compared to other progressive or fixed-size training.
+Specifically, we validate the scaling laws in \Cref{fig:scaling} across a range of models and observe substantial gains in compute efficiency, with the performance advantage increasing at larger scales. \item We analyze the \textbf{convergence theory} of progressive training under convex optimization to give insights on initialization, learning rate schedule, and projected gradient descent. \end{enumerate}